-When bones are brittle, everyday activities can trigger minor spinal compression fractures.
+When bones are brittle, your vertebrae aren’t strong enough to support your spine in everyday activities.
 When you bend to lift an object, miss a step, or slip on a carpet, you can put your spinal bones at risk of fracture.
-Even coughing or sneezing can cause compression fractures in more severe cases of osteoporosis.
+Even coughing or sneezing can cause compression fractures if you have severe osteoporosis.

 After a number of small compression fractures, your body begins to show the effects.
 The strength and shape of the spine can change.
 You lose height because your spine is shorter.

 Most compression fractures happen in the front of the vertebra.
 When you get enough of them, the front part of the bone can collapse.
 The back of the vertebra is made of harder bone, so it stays intact.
 That creates a wedge-shaped vertebra, which can lead to the stooped posture you might know as a dowager's hump.
 Doctors call it kyphosis.